cdpath/LinearAgentDemo/README.md

       - `LINEAR_CLIENT_SECRET`: Your Linear OAuth client secret
       - `LINEAR_WEBHOOK_SECRET`: Your Linear webhook secret
       - `BASE_URL`: Your Vercel deployment URL (e.g., https://your-app.vercel.app)

-5. Visit `https://<YOUR_DOMAIN>/api/oauth/start` to install the agent to your Linear workspace
+3. Visit `https://<YOUR_DOMAIN>/api/oauth/start` to install the agent to your Linear workspace

-After installation, you can @mention and assign issues to this agent in Linear.
+4. Now you can @mention and assign issues to this agent in Linear.

 ## Environment Variables (`.env`)